 If you’ve been researching editing and editors, you’ll know by now that there’s a wide range of services on offer.
-So how do you know what you’re going to get, and whether that’s going to be your money’s worth?
+So how do you know what you’re going to get, and whether you'll get your money’s worth?

-Read on for the different types of editing, and which one you need.
+Read on to learn about the different types of editing, and which you need.

 Editing type 1: Developmental editing

-A developmental edit looks at the overall structure and content of your book and looks at the changes you can make to improve it.
+A developmental edit looks at the overall structure and content of your book at the changes you can make to improve it.

 Note that, depending on the editor, a developmental edit might not involve much actual editing.
-So that means no corrections to your spelling and grammar, no reorganising or cutting your content, and no rewriting awkward passages.
+That means no corrections to your spelling and grammar, no reorganizing or cutting your content, and no rewriting awkward passages.
 Instead, a developmental edit focuses on giving you feedback so you can make the changes.

-Then we hand the report over so you can do it all!
+Then we hand the report over so you can make the changes.

 If you’re like most of our clients, that won’t be very appealing.
 After all, you’ve just spent weeks or months writing your book, and now we’re asking you to rewrite it?
 Isn’t there some way we could do it for you?